Media of Scotland: Radio

 Scotland has its own BBC services which include the national radio stations, BBC Radio Scotland and Scottish Gaelic language service, BBC Radio nan Gaidheal, which is available in the North of Scotland.
 There are also a number of BBC and independent local radio stations throughout the country.
+Other major radio stations specific to Scotland and feature Scottish broadcasting content include Capital Scotland, Heart Scotland, Smooth Scotland, Nation Radio Scotland, Go Radio, Clyde 1 (Glasgow) and Clyde 1 (Ayrshire).

 Print

 Newspapers

 There are four national daily newspapers in Scotland: